mattdoescode/FishProject/readme.md

 ##### YOLO

 Introduced by Joseph Redmon, in his 2016 paper [You Only Look Once: Unified, Real-Time Object Detection](https://arxiv.org/pdf/1506.02640.pdf) a new approach to object detection capable of running in real-time is introduced.
 This work proposes a single neural network capable of both predicting bounding boxes and class probabilities of objects.
 At the time of release other object detectors are using entirely separate networks for feature extraction and object localization.
 This approach revolutionized real-time object detection because it achieves a high mean average projection (mAP) score (evaluation metric for object detection) double that of other real-time detectors.
 Improvements upon the network released in 2018 called YOLOv3, increased both the mAP score and frame per second count.
+Yolo is based on the idea that “A single neural network predicts bounding boxes and class probabilities directly from full images in one evaluation.
+Since the whole detection pipeline is a single network, it can be optimized end-to-end directly on detection performance.”

 YOLO looks at object detection as a regression problem straight from pixels to bounding boxes and objects instead of a classification problem.
+The paper says that this approach removes the need for a complicated processing pipeline.
 Existing systems pass images through several networks multiple times whereas YOLO only processes an image once.
 Why YOLO works so well is for several reasons.1 it is able to make decisions globally about an image.
 2 when training the network YOLO encodes contextual information about classes and their appearance.
 3 it learns generalizable representations of objects meaning that objects in a new domain are more likely to be detected if not trained on.
 Finally, 4 features from the entire image are taken into account when predicting the bounding box and object.
 For example, YOLO is able to associate if some kind of object like a light switch is in a photo a light fixture is likely to also be somewhere in the image.

 To oversimplify a bit YOLO is basically a series of convolution and pooling operations.
 The magic so to speak happens through the application of filters, learned training weights, and optimized activation functions.
 The key to YOLOs success is striking a balance between needed computational power vs strength of successful detection.
 Generally, the more operations applied to the CNN that is YOLO the greater the detection accuracy but at the determination of processing speed.